 Also, Anglicans value history and historical continuity.
 Our theology emphasizes continuity with the teachings of the apostles, and our polity stresses the value of the historic episcopate as a symbol of that link down through the centuries.
 Anglicans do not regard the sixteenth century Protestant Reformation as the beginning of their Church, but see the Church of today as extending in a direct line back to Christ and His Apostles.

-General theme: English Christianity existed as a distinctive synthesis of Celtic and Roman patterns with important additions of Benedictine spirituality.
+General theme: English Christianity existed as a distinctive synthesis of Celtic and Roman patterns with important additions of Benedictine spirituality (Celtic roots of Christianity in the British Isles, Augustine of Canterbury and the Council of Whitby in 664 Easter would be observed according to the customs of Rome, Benedictine spirituality and monasticism 6th century, Ecclesia Anglicana before Henry VIII.)
+The English Reformation:.
 The Church in England was a distinct Ecclesia Anglicana long before the Reformation.

 General themes: The English Reformation was largely a political matter, and distinct from the Continental Reformation of Lutheran or Calvinist – though affected by both.
 Elizabeth I was more important to the Anglican via media than Henry VIII.
 Challenged from both Roman Catholic and Puritan sides, the Church of England was held together by a common English Bible and Prayer Book, a common national pattern of worship and spirituality.